Linearly Convergent Randomized Iterative Methods for Computing the Pseudoinverse: Introduction

 Calculating the pseudoinverse matrix is a basic numerical linear algebra tool required throughout scientific computing; for example in neural networks~\cite{Tapson2013}, signal processing~\cite{Robertson_apseudoinverse,Feichtinger1991} and image denoising~\cite{ADLER_ICASSP_2010}.
 Perhaps the most important application of approximate pseudoinverse matrices is in preconditioning; for instance, within the approximate inverse preconditioning\footnote{A more accurate name for these techniques would be ``approximate \emph{pseudo}inverse preconditioning''.
 This is because they form a preconditioner by approximately solving $\min_X\norm{AX-I}$, with $A$ not always guaranteed to be nonsingular, leading to the solution being the pseudoinverse.} techniques~\cite{Grote96,Gould1998,Chow1998,Benzi1999}.

 Currently, the pseudoinverse matrix is calculated using either the singular value decomposition or, when the dimensions of the matrix are large, using a Newton-Schulz type method~\cite{Ben-Israel1965,Ben-Israel1966b,PanSchreiber91}.
-However, neither of these aforementioned methods were designed with big data problems in mind, and when applied to matrices from machine learning, signal processing and image analysis, these classical methods can fail or take too much time.
+However, neither of these aforementioned methods were designed with big data problems in mind, and when applied to matrices from machine learning, signal processing and image analysis, these classical methods can fail due exceeding the cache memory or take too much time.

 In this paper we develop new fast stochastic incremental methods for calculating the pseudoinverse, capable of calculating an approximate pseudoinverse of truly large dimensional matrices.
 The problem of determining the pseudoinverse from stochastic measurements also serves as a model problem for determining an approximation to a high dimensional object from a few low dimensional measurements.